History of Sufism: Muslim Spain

 Beginning in the ninth century and continuing throughout the tenth century, al-Andalus was home to fairly strict, orthodox beliefs and practices.
 Quranic studies and jurisprudence (fiqh) were the accepted and promoted types of scholarship that shaped the region's beliefs and practices.
 Early fuqaha in Spain were somewhat skeptical of philosophical thought as well as of Sufism.
 In later centuries, especially the twelfth and thirteenth, Sufism became more accepted and somewhat assimilated into Andalusi Islam.
 Scholars have generally seen this later flourishing in two different ways.
 For some, it reflects the influence of the mystical tradition in Cordoba attributed to Ibn Masarra.
 Others give exclusive credit to the influence of eastern mystics, most often including al-Ghazali's thoughts and teachings.

 One figure in particular has often been credited as being the earliest introduction of Sufism to Spain: Ibn Masarra.
 He lived from 883 to 931 and was born outside of Cordoba.
 Many consider him to have established the first Sufi school in the province; however, his teachings were outside of the so-called "mainstream" Sufism that was more common in the East during his lifetime.

 With Ibn Masarra there was a “brief flowering” of Sufism in Spain, and later Spanish Sufis reflected his influence on them.
-After Ibn Masarra's death, in 940 his followers fell under heavy persecution under the jurists who destroyed Ibn Masarra's works and also forced his followers to recant.
+After Ibn Masarra's death, in 940 his followers fell under heavy persecution by the jurists who destroyed Ibn Masarra's works and also forced his followers to recant.
 The effects of his thought and that of his disciples would appear again in the twelfth and thirteenth centuries amidst later Sufis such as Ibn Arabi.

 By the twelfth century, shifts towards the acceptance—or at least tolerance—of philosophy and Sufism into what had previously been strictly orthodox beliefs were occurring.
 Many people began to read and translate the works of philosophers such as Aristotle and Plato.
 At the forefront of the philosophical movement in Spain were Ibn Bajjah, Ibn Tufail, Ibn Rushd, and a Jewish scholar named Ibn Maimun.
 Ibn Tufail introduced the element of Sufism into this philosophical way of thinking.
 Andalusi Sufism was at its peak at this time.
 Also at this time, eastern Sufism was developing more as a communal movement, whereas that of the West (including in al-Andalus), it remained largely an individual pursuit.